Simple and Optimal Randomized Fault-Tolerant Rumor Spreading

 \subsection{Coupling the \texorpdfstring{$\GP$}{GP} and \texorpdfstring{$\WU$}{WU} Models}

-To relate the time complexities of the random wakeup model and the $\GP$ algorithm in the presence of random node failures, we embed the failure patterns of both models in the probability space consisting of infinite binary vectors $\{\vecb \mid \vecb\in\{0,1\}^\N\}$, where the entries $\vecb_1, \vecb_2, \ldots$ are i.i.d. with a Bernoulli distribution parametrized by the success rate $p$---see, e.g., Chapter~2 of \cite{B95book}.
-(Infinite sequences are needed since the number of possible failures in executions of the $\WU$ algorithm is unbounded).
-This embedding of failure patterns induces distributions over executions of rumor spreading algorithms, similarly to the way randomized algorithms are presented in the classical work of Yao \cite{Yao77}.
+To relate the time complexities of the random wakeup model and the $\GP$ algorithm in the presence of random node failures, we embed the failure patterns of both models in the probability space consisting of infinite binary vectors $\{\vecb \mid \vecb\in\{0,1\}^\N\}$, where the entries $\vecb_1, \vecb_2, \ldots$ are i.i.d. with a Bernoulli distribution parametrized by the success rate $p$---see, e.g., Chapter~2 of~\cite{B95book}.
+We need to consider infinite sequences since the number of possible failures in executions of the $\WU$ algorithm is unbounded.
+The embedding of failure patterns induces distributions over executions of rumor spreading algorithms, similarly to the way randomized algorithms are presented in the classical work of Yao~\cite{Yao77}.

-In Section \ref{subsub:patterns} we define the mappings of infinite binary vectors to failure patterns, and then to execution trees (whose heights represent time complexity of the corresponding execution of the $\GP$ and the $\WU$ protocol, respectively).
-In Section \ref{subsec:monotonicity} we use this mapping to present our coupling argument (Lemma \ref{lem:GP_WU}).
+In Section~\ref{subsub:patterns} we define the mappings of infinite binary vectors to failure patterns, and then to execution trees, whose heights represent time complexity of the corresponding execution of the $\GP$ and the $\WU$ protocol, respectively.
+In Section~\ref{subsec:monotonicity} we use this mapping to present our coupling argument (Lemma~\ref{lem:GP_WU}).

 Section~\ref{subsub:patterns} is quite technical.
 The reader only interested in the main results may want to skip these details and jump directly to Section~\ref{subsec:monotonicity}, considering $\HGT(\TGP(n,\vecb))$ and $\HGT(\TWU(n,\vecb))$ defined to be the time complexity of one particular execution of the $\GP$ algorithm and the $\WU$ algorithm, respectively.